ikram-99/indian/README.md

 >>>TO USE FAST SCRIPT

-$ cd fbwV2 && python2 fbwFast.py
+$ cd indian && python2 rana.py